Smart Telescopes: Best Buy Guide 2024

 Storage capacity and Battery life

 All smart telescopes have internal storage capacity to save your photos, which can be transferred to your computer, smartphone, or tablet after an imaging session.
 More storage capacity is useful as it relates to less time needed to transfer files to other devices and delete images to free up space for the next imaging session.
-In that respect, the Vaonis Vespera Pro stands out with a storage capacity of 225GB; the Seestar S50, Unistellar Equinox 2, and EVscope 2, as well as the Dwarf II Smart telescopes, all have a 64GB storage capacity.
+In that respect, the Vaonis Vespera Pro stands out with a storage capacity of 225GB, followed by the Dwarf 3 Smart Telescope at 128GB; the Seestar S50, Unistellar Equinox 2, and EVscope 2, as well as the Dwarf 2 Smart telescopes, all have a 64GB storage capacity.
 The Vaonis Vespera II only has 25 GB of storage, and the Vaonis Stellina and classic version of the Vespera only have 10GB.

 All smart telescopes have internal batteries that can be recharged after an imaging session.
 Longer battery life is useful so you don’t have to worry about forcefully stopping an imaging session because your smart telescope runs out of battery.
 In that respect, the Vespera Pro and Unistellar Equinox 2 boast 11 hours of battery life, followed by the Unistellar EVscope 2 rated at 10 hours.
-The classic Vaonis Vespera lasts for 8 hours, the Seestar S50 boasts 6 hours, and the Vaonis Stellina has about 5 hours of battery life.
-Finally, the Vaonis Stellina II and the Dwarf II only run for 4 hours before needing a recharge.
-The Dwarf II is the only telescope with a removable battery, making it easy to swap batteries and continue your session.
-Most smart telescopes can be recharged using a USB-C cable, except for the Classic (first) edition of the Vaonis Vespera and Stellina, which have a proprietary cable that comes with the telescope for recharging.
+The classic Vaonis Vespera lasts for 8 hours, the Seestar S50 and the Dwarf 3 both boast about 6 hours, and the Vaonis Stellina has about 5 hours of battery life.
+Finally, the Vaonis Stellina II and the Dwarf 2 only run for 4 hours before needing a recharge.
+The Dwarf 2 is the only telescope with a removable battery, making it easy to swap batteries and continue your session.
+Most smart telescopes can be recharged using a USB-C cable, also while in use, except the Classic (first) edition of the Vaonis Vespera and Stellina, which needs a proprietary cable that comes with the telescope for recharging.

 Weight and Size

 The portability and size of these smart telescopes may also be important, especially if you’re planning to take them on to remote places for stargazing.
 The Vaonis Stellina is the heaviest telescope at 11kg, followed by the Unistellar EVscope 2 at 9kg, and the Unistellar Equinox 2 at 7kg.
 Significantly more portable are the Vaonis Vespera models at 5kg.
-The Seestar S50 is only 3kg, and by far the most portable device is the Dwarf II smart Telescope, weighing only 1.2 kg.
+The Seestar S50 is only 3kg, and by far the most portable device is the Dwarf 3 and the Dwarf 2 smart Telescopes, weighing only 1.3 and 1.2 kg, respectively.

 As for size, the Unistellar Evscope 2 (77 x 33 x 26 cm) and Equinox 2 (65 x 23 x 12 cm) are pretty bulky, although they do fit in a backpack, followed by the Vaonis Stellina (49 x 39 x 13 cm).
 All models of the Vaonis Vespera are significantly smaller (48 x 20 x 9 cm) and easily fit in a backpack.
-Finally, the Seestar S50 (14 x 13 x 26 cm) and the Dwarf II Smart Telescope (20 x 5 x 13 cm) are the most portable smart telescopes in this overview.
+Finally, the Seestar S50 (14 x 13 x 26 cm), the Dwarf 3 (20 x 6 x 13 cm) and the Dwarf 2 Smart Telescope (20 x 5 x 13 cm) are the most portable smart telescopes in this overview.

 Astrophotography filters